zyc-h2o/Worker-Proxy/README.md

 This code provides a basic framework for creating a proxy server using Cloudflare Workers.
 By following the setup instructions and understanding the code's functionality, you can customize and deploy a proxy tailored to your specific needs.

-## For users in Mainland China
+## For Users in Mainland China

-- We highly recommed you set the your domain's DNS as "'yourdomain.example.com' -> CNAME -> 'cf-saas.asia'".
+- We highly recommend setting your domain's DNS as "'yourdomain.example.com' -> CNAME -> 'cf-saas.asia'".
-- Click "workers Routes" and choose this worker project.
+- Click on "Workers Routes" and select this worker project.
-- Set "yourdomain.example.com" routes to this worker project.
+- Set the routes for "yourdomain.example.com" to this worker project.
-- Then you will see the loading speed will be obviously faster than before.
+- You will notice that the loading speed is significantly faster than before.
-- You will see if you access "yourdomain.example.com", "example.com" will be shown.
+- When you access "yourdomain.example.com", "example.com" will be displayed.
-- Enjoy it!
+- Enjoy!